-(2) Taxes assessed under this section shall be assessed and collected in the same manner as taxes assessed under chapter 133 of this title with no tax classification other than as homestead or nonhomestead property those required by this section; provided, however, that the tax levied under this chapter shall be billed to each taxpayer by the municipality in a manner that clearly indicates the tax is separate from any other tax assessed and collected under chapter 133, including an itemization of the separate taxes due.
-The bill may be on a single sheet of paper with the statewide education tax and other taxes presented separately and side by side.
+1 district under 16 V.S.A. § 563.
+The Commissioner of Taxes shall determine 2 the supplemental district spending tax rate for each school district by dividing 3 the school district's per pupil supplemental district spending as certified by the 4 Secretary of Education by the supplemental district spending yield.
+The 5 legislative body in each member municipality shall then bill each property 6 taxpayer at the rate determined by the Commissioner under this subsection, 7 divided by the municipality's most recent common level of appraisal and 8 multiplied by the current grand list value of the property to be taxed.
+The bill 9 shall show the tax due and the calculation of the rate.
+10 (2) The supplemental district spending tax assessed under this 11 subsection shall be assessed and collected in the same manner as taxes 12 assessed under chapter 133 of this title with no tax classification other than as 13 homestead or nonhomestead property; provided, however, that the tax levied 14 under this chapter shall be billed to each taxpayer by the municipality in a 15 manner that clearly indicates the tax is separate from any other tax assessed 16 and collected under chapter 133 and the statewide education property tax under 17 this section, including an itemization of the separate taxes due.
+The bill may 18 be on a single sheet of paper with the supplemental district spending tax, the 19 statewide education tax, and other taxes presented separately and side by side.
+20 (3) The treasurer of each municipality shall on or before December 1 of 21 the year in which the tax is levied and on or before June 1 of the following year